 - Now open Odin3.exe from the extracted Odin3 folder.

-- Now put your Samsung Galaxy in Odin/Download mode.
+- Put your Samsung Galaxy in Odin/Download mode.
 To do this, turn off your device completely first.
 Now turn it on by pressing and holding Volume Down + Home + Power Key.
 It will show you a warning now.
 Press Volume Up key to continue.
 If this doesn’t work for you, then find a method here.

 - Now while Odin is opened on your desktop PC, connect your device and let Odin detect it.
 Once the device is detected, the ID:COM box will turn blue or yellow depending on your version of Odin.

-- Now click on the AP or PDA tab and select the firmware.tar.md5 or firmware.md5 file that you got after extracting the firmware’s zip file.
+- Click on the AP or PDA tab and select the firmware.tar.md5 or firmware.md5 file that you got after extracting the firmware’s zip file.
 Wait for a while and let Odin load the firmware file.
 Once the file is loaded, Odin will verify the file and show you logs in the bottom left.

 - Do not touch any other option in Odin such as PIT, Re-partition etc. Leave all other options as they are.
 Only F.Reset Time and Auto-Reboot should be ticked.